 Years ago, my mom told me a noteworthy joke: On a one lane zigzagging mountain road, two black guys driving down the hill pass two white police officers driving up the hill and shout out to the cops: “Pigs!
 Pigs!”
 The police officers, pissed off by the offensive attack, keep driving.
 Seconds later, the police officer who is driving must slam on his brakes to avoid a herd of pigs crossing the road.

 Perception determines the characteristics of what we encounter; for example, whether a race is threatening or whether a race is worth paying attention to.
 It determines whether we like someone or something, and whether we shoot someone or run.
 What we see in race is not inherently good or bad, right or wrong.
 It is our judgments about race—how we have been conditioned to think and see—that are problematic.
 We place judgment on what we perceive; we add layers of meaning—papancha.

 There is much we can do.
 We can make a practice of questioning our perceptions and critiquing any views and beliefs that surface in our mind that work against clear seeing, belonging, and healing.
 We can choose to reevaluate our racial perceptions, thoughts, emotions, and beliefs, try to recognize where they come from, and strip them of all those extra layers.

 Excerpted from Mindful of Race: Transforming Racism from the Inside Out by Ruth King.
 Copyright © 2018 by Ruth King.
-To be published by Sounds True in June 2018.
+Reprinted with permission of Sounds True. www.soundstrue.com.